-Star Provides the Following Business Services: (Click purple headings to jump to relevant section.)
+Star Provides the Following Business Services: (Click headings to jump to relevant section.)

 These incorporate many of the day-to-day administration tasks that come with running a corporate operation.
 Note that all reporting to, and liaison with, Government authorities such as the Department of Labour and Invalids, the Tax Office and the Social Security Office must be in Vietnamese.